chrisaga/hk-pandoc-filters/column-div/README.md

 ::::::::
 ```

-* Beamer/Latex output is based on columns and column environments
-* Plain Latex (and PDF) rendering use minipage environments
+* Latex (and PDF) rendering use minipage environments
 * HTML rendering is not affected by this filter since Pandoc do it
 well already (based on divs with `width` attributes).